 Marcel asked Bernard for some help penetrating the Iranian market.

-Bernard accepted and got his first arms deal by enabling the sales of around 60 jets to Iran.
+Bernard accepted and got his first arms deal by facilitating the sales of 60 jets to Iran.

 Some years later, he learned that Liberia’s dictator Samuel Doe wanted a helicopter but had no money to pay for it.